MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 ### Step 4: Preparing and Installing the USB-C Board

+**The following steps requires the main MGBC board.
+The rest of this procedure assumes the MGBC is properly built.**

 The USB-C breakout board sits on top of where the DC jack used to be.
 The board thickness should be 1.2mm for best fitment.

 1) Trim the legs of the USB-C port before soldering it in the board, so that the bottom of the board is a flush surface.